rcobb76101/bulk_volatility_scanner/README.md

 bulk_volatility_scanner
 =======================

-Python script to run battery of Volatility plugins against a forensic memory image
+Run all available Volatility plugins on a target image file.

 Syntax:

 python bulk_volatility_scanner.py --help
-usage: bulk_volatility_scanner.py [-h] imagefile profile pluginfile
+usage: bulk_volatility_scanner.py [-h] imagefile outputdirectory

-Subject a target memory image to a battery of volatility plugins.

 positional arguments:
   imagefile           Memory image
-  profile     Volatility profile
+  outputdirectory     Volatility profile
-  pluginfile  Plugin file

 optional arguments:
   -h, --help  show this help message and exit

-The plugin file contains line-delimited Volatility plugin commands.
+The first suggested profile will be automatically selected.
+All available plugins will be selected for the suggested profile.
+If the output directory does not exist, it will be created.
+The output files with follow a $plugin_$filename format.